blawson69/PurseStrings/README.md

 As it is not required for the Merchant token to be the default token of the character, you have more flexibility and fewer character sheets to load.
 You can create a generic Character and use it with multiple tokens - they will all have different Inventory but use the same pool of money for transactions.
 If you wish to use a character as a Merchant, [see below](#characters-as-merchants).

-You can allow a Merchant's Inventory to override the [default show stock setting](#--stock) by adding "show-stock" or "hide-stock" to the first Bar 1 box on the token.
+You can allow a Merchant's Inventory to override the [default setting](#--config) by adding "show-stock" or "hide-stock" to the first Bar 1 box on the token.
 This allows you to mix up inventory "types" such as a restaurant menu and a shopkeeper's stock.

 To create a Merchant, follow the instructions below.
 1. Select and Edit a token you wish to represent your Merchant.